Devan Flanders: Senior career

+Flanders played seven seasons for the Hurricanes, during which he played 70 games for the franchise.
+He left New Zealand as a Super Rugby champion after the Hurricanes won the title at the end of the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final and Flanders scored one of the Hurricanes' nine tries.

+Japanese club Urayasu D-Rocks announced on 10 July 2026 that it had signed Flanders ahead of the 2026–27 Japan Rugby League One season.

 International career

 After his last year at Hastings Boys' High School, Flanders was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He started in all three games, including a 34 - 11 victory over Australian Schools.
 For his outstanding performance during the series Flanders was rewarded with the Jerry Collins Memorial Bronze Boot.

 Flanders was a member of the New Zealand Under-20 side that competed in the Oceania Rugby Under 20 Championship and the World Rugby Under 20 Championship in 2018 and 2019.

 Whilst not initially named in the All Blacks XV squad for two matches against and Georgia, Flanders was called into the squad on 30 October 2024 as a replacement player.
 He made his debut for the team on 2 November 2024 in the game against Munster, which ended in a 38–14 victory to the All Blacks XV.